-Easiest way is to install prename on your Linx.
-Then p4rename -n 's/.ha_bos//' p4_1. - and re-run without the -n if it looks good.
+Easiest way is to install prename on your Linux.
+Then p4rename -n 's/.ha\bos//' p4\1.\ - and re-run without the -n if it looks good.

-The reason different directories is used is because in some installations the /hxdepots filesystem is shared on NFS between commit server and HA server, and we don't want to risk overwriting of these files.
+The reason different directories are sometimes used is because in some installations the /hxdepots filesystem is shared on NFS between commit server and HA server.
+When /hxdepots is shared, the journalPrefix must be set differently to avoid path conflicts on the shared storage.

-If these files are not present, then normal SDP crontab tasks such as daily_checkpoint.sh will fail as they won't be able to find the required journals to be applied to the offline_db
+If these files are not present, then normal SDP crontab tasks such as daily\checkpoint.sh will fail as they won't be able to find the required journals to be applied to the offline\db.

-The following command will rotate journal and replay any missing ones to offline_db (it is both fairly quick and safe to run without placing much load on the server host as it doesn't do any checkpointing):
+The following command will rotate journal and replay any missing ones to offline\db (it is both fairly quick and safe to run without placing much load on the server host as it doesn't do any checkpointing):